SanjivKannaa/portswigger-csrf/README.md

 LAB4
 CSRF WHERE TOKEN IS NOT TIED TO USER SESSION
 Website does not check which CSRF token belongs to which user.
-Using the session of attacker (from inspect element in hidden input in form) and using it in payload
+Using the session of attacker (from inspect element in hidden input in form) and using it in payload login as wiener(peter) in the victim browser and as carlos(montoya) in the attacker browser.
+Extract CSRF token from the attacker browser (using inspect element or any other method).
+Use this csrf token in the payload.

+LAB5